Part 7 of The Founder's Guide to AI-Enabled Roll-Ups

 - Exit interviews reveal consistent themes about the acquisition

 What to do: Advocate loudly for retention investment.
-Make the business case—calculate the cost of replacing key people, the revenue at risk from relationship disruption, and the integration delay from knowledge loss.
+Make the business case—calculate the cost of replacing key people, the revenue at risk from relationship disruption, the integration delay from knowledge loss.
 If the platform won't act, prepare for the operational consequences and adjust your own plans accordingly.

 When Integration Actually Works